digdir/dialogporten/docs/CommonAPIM.md

   - Commit and push the changes to the `altinn-studio-ops` repository (create a branch and PR if you want to be safe, or just push to master if you are confident)

-  - You are then able to deploy the API to the other Apim-environments by triggering pipelines in the Azure DevOps project.
+  - You are then able to deploy the API to the other APIM-environments by triggering pipelines in the Azure DevOps project.
 The pipelines have the form a`pim-deploy-api.XXXX` where `XXXX` is the environment name.